circleci/circleci-docs/jekyll/_cci2/webhooks.md

 **Note:** The Webhooks feature on CircleCI is currently in preview; documentation and features may change or be added to.

+## Use cases
+{: #use-cases}

+Webhooks can be leveraged for various purposes.
+Some possible examples might include:

+- Building custom a dashboard to visualize/analyze workflow/job events.
+- Sending data to incident management tools (such as Pagerduty).
+- Send events to communication apps, such as Slack.
+- Use webhooks to be alerted when a workflow is cancelled then use the API to rerun the workflow.
+- Trigger internal notification systems to alert people when workflows/jobs complete.
+- Build your own automation plugins and tools.
+- Connect CircleCI with tools such as airtable, to aggregate data on completed workflows or jobs (see example).

 ## Setting up a hook
 {: #setting-up-a-hook}
 Webhooks are set up on a per-project basis.
 To get started: